jdereg/json-io/README.md

 classes for which you do not have the source code.

     Example (in Groovy).
-Note the Person has a List of pets, and in this case, it re-uses JsonWriter to write that part of the class out (not need to customize it):
+Note the Person has a List of pets, and in this case, it re-uses JsonWriter to write that part of the class out (no need to customize it):

     static class CustomPersonWriter implements JsonWriter.JsonClassWriterEx
     {